UyLeQuoc/SkillSwap/README.md

 # SkillSwap

-A community-driven platform for skill and item exchange in Ho Chi Minh City (HCMC).
-Connect with others to trade skills, items, or request help within your local community.
+A Web3 peer-to-peer skill and item exchange platform built for people in Ho Chi Minh City (HCMC).
+Connect with others to trade skills, items, or request help within your local community, powered by the Sui blockchain.

 ## Features